 "We want our libraries to continue serving as access points for job services, information and internet access for residents," said Singleton (D-Burlington).
 "The services libraries offer are invaluable and deserve community support in this way."

 "In many communities, our libraries are the only source of internet access, serve as community meeting places, and a refuge for children afterschool," said Wilson (D-Camden).
 "A tax check-off will be a great funding boost for our libraries.
 There is a way we can help secure their place as vital part of our communities and this is it."

 "Our libraries offer invaluable services and free programming that enrich our communities," said Lampitt (D-Camden, Burlington).
 "A designated funding source for our libraries is a smart move in an unpredictable economy."

-The bill (A-1314/S1803) establishes the Local Library Support Fund, a special fund where the contributions would be deposited and appropriated for the support of county and municipal libraries.
+The law (A-1314/S1803) establishes the Local Library Support Fund, a special fund where the contributions will be deposited and appropriated for the support of county and municipal libraries.

 The law requires the Department of the Treasury to turn the funds in the Local Library Support Fund over to the State Librarian, who shall annually distribute the moneys received from the fund in accordance with the State Library Aid Law.